RiptideNetworking/Riptide/Docs/manual/overview/getting-started.md

 ### Starting a Server

+> [!IMPORTANT]
+> To test the server and the client using the Unity Editor, make sure Unity Editor is allowed to run in the background by going to Edit -> Project Settings -> Player -> Resolution and Presentation, and in there, find the "Run In Background" and enable it.

 To start a server, we need to create a new <code><a href="xref:Riptide.Server">Server</a></code> instance and then call its <code><a href="xref:Riptide.Server.Start*">Start()</a></code> method, which takes in the port we want it to run on and the maximum number of clients we want to allow to be connected at any given time.
 You'll likely want to run this code as soon as your server application starts up.

 ```cs